 Marx on this, is still as valid today as when it was written: “Apart from their original purposes, they must now learn to act deliberately as organising centres of the working class in the broad interest of its complete emancipation.
 They must aid every social and political movement tending in that direction.
 Considering themselves and acting as the champions and representatives of the whole working class, they cannot fail to enlist the non-society men into their ranks.
 They must look carefully after the interests of the worst paid trades, such as the agricultural labourers, rendered powerless [French text has: “incapable of organised resistance”] by exceptional circumstances.
 They must convince the world at large [French and German texts read: “convince the broad masses of workers”] that their efforts, far from being narrow — and selfish, aim at the emancipation of the downtrodden millions.”

 Who does our democracy really represent?
-It represents the very same people and organisations now, as it always has from its inception.
+It represents the very same people and organisations that it always has from its inception.
 The very same people who created it in the first place.
 Our democracy is only really representative of the wealthy, the ruling elite, trans-national global finance, global corporations, aristocratic landowners and is controlled by these same bodies, through the non-democratic use and control of the media.

 Democracy should not be about electing political parties that will then only represent the wishes of corporate power, corporate media and global finance, whilst ignoring the wishes of the majority.
 It needs to represent the majority.
 It needs to be rooted in the workplace and in the community and represent these groups.